-New England Climate Summer is a summer internship program for college students, graduate students, and recent graduates.
+Climate Summer is a summer internship program for college students, graduate students, and recent graduates.
 Climate Summer riders travel exclusively by bicycle in small teams across New England, spending approximately one week in a community before biking on to the next.
-While in each town, riders connect with community leaders who are actively addressing society’s addiction to fossil fuels by crafting local solutions that strengthen communities.
-Riders bring with them a movement-building perspective, empowering those they meet and helping to highlight the important work of local organizations with the local press and in our digital Movement Map, which will catalogue the efforts of groups in each community visited.
-Program Dates for 2013: early-mid June through early-mid August (precise dates to be finalized before January 1, 2013).
+While in each town, riders connect with community leaders who are actively addressing society’s addiction to fossil fuels.
+Our community partners are fighting new fossil fuel infrastructure and crafting local solutions that strengthen communities.
+Riders bring with them a movement-building perspective, sharing skills with and learning from those they meet and helping to highlight the important work of local organizations in the media and through our own social media work.
+Tentative Program Dates for 2014: June 7-August 17.

 About the Teams

 Check out the 2013 Climate Summer teams in the Team Pages tab where you will find their schedules, as well as profile statements and photos for each team member:

 - Eastern Massachusetts Team (natural gas pipelines)

 - Vermont/New Hampshire Team (tar sands + a week on coal)

 - Maine Team (tar sands + a week on coal)

 Those notes about fossil fuels reflect a new development in the movement and our model.
 This summer, each team is working to support local campaigns to build a better future beyond fossil fuels, and those notes describe the general focus of each of those efforts.
 We are excited to be part of a movement that is pushing to shut down the deadly energy infrastructure that gets in the way of building a better future, and we are excited to announce that all four teams will finish the summer supporting the effort to get Cape Wind built.

 Be sure to check out our teams from other years as well: